AydemSavage/AydemSavage.github.io/README.md

 # FAQs

 1. Why is Markdown better than a word processor?
 > Markdown is better than a word processor because you are able to easily update your resume/website without having to convert the file (into XML or a PDF) and then upload it.
-You can easily update the Markdown file by editing it on your Github page
+You can easily update the Markdown file directly from your Github page.

 2. Why is my resume not showing up?
 > There could a few things wrong.
 Please check the following: